Spike Spiegel: Characteristics

-In the third volume of the manga, Cowboy Bebop illustrated by Yutaka Nanten and story by Hajime Yatate, Spike is described as "oriental," an outdated term for Asian.
+In the third volume of the manga, Cowboy Bebop illustrated by Yutaka Nanten and story by Hajime Yatate, Spike is described as "oriental," a term for Asian.

 At Otakon 1999, Watanabe stated at the anime panel that the name Spike Spiegel was chosen because he liked the sound only, not because of Jewish origins.
-Kawamoto based the Spike's hairstyle and appearance on the Japanese actor, Yusaku Matsuda.
+Kawamoto based Spike's hairstyle and appearance on the Japanese actor, Yusaku Matsuda.
 The concept of Spike was created before the idea of the anime and months before Kawamoto was hired and had input from Watanabe on designing the character.